 Andrew F May

 My work in the Complex and Correlated Materials Group focuses on developing structure-property relationships in inorganic materials that may be of interest for energy applications.
+In particular, my research is driven by a desire to understand emergent phenomena in materials with competing interactions and complex ground states.
 This is accomplished through a combination of synthesis and detailed characterization of physical properties.
-I synthesize single crystals and polycrystalline materials using a variety of techniques (flux growth, optical floating zone furnaces, Bridgman growth, solid-state reactions, arc melting).
+I synthesize single crystals and polycrystalline materials using a variety of techniques (flux growth, optical floating zone furnaces, Bridgman growth, vapor transport reactions, solid-state reactions, arc melting, ball milling).
 Structural characterization is performed using x-ray diffraction and scanning electronic microscopy, while a variety of thermodynamic, transport and magnetic properties are also measured using in-house equipment.
-My research is driven by a desire to understand emergent phenomena in materials with competing interactions and complex ground states.
-In turn, we want to be able to manipulate the physical properties dictated by these ground states, for instance in the areas of superconductivity and thermoelectrics.
-Lately, I have had a growing interest in magnetism, and I find materials that display a coupling between magnetism, transport, and the underlying crystal structure to be particularly interesting.

-Collaborations with theorists and neutron scatterers allow for a deeper understanding of the materials physics being investigated in our group.
+Collaborations with theorists, electron microscopists, and neutron scatterers allow for a deeper understanding of the materials physics being investigated in our group.
 For instance, in the area of thermoelectric materials we study how phonons propagate heat through a crystalline lattice, and neutron scattering allows us to probe the influence of the phonon dispersions on the thermal conductivity.
-Similarly, theorists performing density functional calculations provide unique insights into transport by elucidating the roles of the electronic dispersions.
-In both of these cases, having well-characterized single crystals greatly enhances the collaborations.
+In magnetic materials, neuron scattering plays a vital role in understanding the nature of the ground state (such as a particular type of magnetic order), as well as the interactions that stabilize the ground state through investigations of the magnetic excitations.
+Complementing these efforts, theorists performing density functional calculations and simulations of model Hamiltonians provide unique insights into the emergent properties and their responses to external stimuli.
+In all of these materials physics efforts, having well-characterized single crystals greatly enhances the science.

 - Ph.D., Chemical Engineering, minor in Material Science, Caltech, 2010